cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

 <60_components>`.
 There are four types of Components:

 * :doc:`Feeders <components/feeders/index>` are the entrance to Cirrus.
 They
-   accept arbitrary input, and output a Cirrus Process Payload, which is enqueued for processing.
+   accept arbitrary input, and output a Cirrus Process Payload which is enqueued for processing.
 These can be used to initiate processing from any source, for example, an SNS topic message indicating a new scene is available or an S3 Inventory of existing scenes.
-The default Cirrus deployment no longer comes pre-loaded with a feeder and must be set up by users.
+Cirrus does not come pre-loaded with feeders, and must be set up by users.
 * :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a Cirrus Process Payload for both input and output.
 This is where specific processing, for example, transforming data to data (e.g.